OSINT: Foundations (Virtual Course)

 WHAT YOU RECEIVE

-• A full set of course slides and user guides
+• A full set of course slides / user guides in PDF

 • An index of recommended OSINT tools as bookmarks